 \section{Abstract}

-Zariski decomposition is a fundamental tool for studying linear systems of divisors on algebraic surfaces.
-Bauer, K\"uronya and Szemberg obtained a decomposition of the big cone of a smooth projective surface into chambers, called Zariski chambers, in each of which the support of the negative part of the Zariski decomposition is constant.
-On the other hand, thanks to the work of Boucksom, on a compact complex manifold we have the divisorial Zariski decomposition which, on an irreducible holomorphic symplectic manifold (IHS), is a higher dimensional Zariski decomposition with respect to the Beauville-Bogomolov-Fujiki quadratic form.
-Similarly to the case of surfaces, we provide for the big cone of a projective irreducible holomorphic symplectic manifold a decomposition into chambers (which we describe in detail), in each of which the support of the negative part of the divisorial Zariski decomposition is constant.
-As for surfaces, the obtained decomposition of the big cone allows to describe the volume function, which turns out to behave very well.
-Moreover, always inspired by the surface case, we also see that the big cone of a projective IHS manifold admits a decomposition into simple Weyl chambers, which we compare to that induced by the divisorial Zariski decomposition.
-To conclude, we investigate the boundary of the big cone and determine the structure of the algebraic pseudo-effective cone.
+Inspired by the work of Bauer, K\"uronya, and Szemberg, we provide for the big cone of a projective irreducible holomorphic symplectic (IHS) manifold a decomposition into chambers (which we describe in detail), in each of which the support of the negative part of the divisorial Zariski decomposition is constant.
+We see how the obtained decomposition of the big cone allows us to describe the volume function.
+Moreover, similarly to the case of surfaces, we see that the big cone of a projective IHS manifold admits a decomposition into simple Weyl chambers, which we compare to that induced by the divisorial Zariski decomposition.
+To conclude, we determine the structure of the pseudo-effective cone.